ninpnin/agglutinative-language-models/stem-level/README.md

 ## Things to Experiment with

+### Defining 'Word Stem'

+In the grammatical sense, the stem of a word is the invariable basic structure, while inflections are variable suffixes that convey grammatical information.
+Hence, the stem-level approach tries to split the word up into two pieces.
+However, the stem might be the only component.

+In order for the model to work, the definition of a stem does not need to match the grammatical definition.
+Instead, the broad grammatical logic of words that have variable endings works as a starting point for preprocessing.
+Different heuristics can be used and their performance can be compared.

-### Syllable Embeddings
+### Different Embeddings

-The number of syllables for a syllable level model is so high that inputting plain class vectors is unfeasible.
-Therefore, the binary class vectors of syllables have to be embedded into a subspace.

-#### Word2Vec – Syllable2Vec?

-With decent preprocessing, it might be possible to extend the Word2Vec methodology to syllables.
-This would provide a nice way to

-Some potential problems to tackle include what to do with the most common syllables, as well as how to address word borders and linebreaks.

-### Syllable Set Size
+### Stem Vocabulary Size

 ### Neural Network Structure